 Psychology Degrees, Schools, and Careers in North Dakota

 Despite having less than 25 degree-granting institutions across the state, North Dakota still has plenty to offer in terms of psychology education.
 The state’s small population and lack of major cities means that there are certainly less psychology schools in North Dakota to choose from, but for students interested earning their psychology degree in North Dakota, there are still a number of well-respected options.
 To give one an idea of just how limited psychology education is in North Dakota, understand that in 2013-14, the state conferred just 257 bachelor’s degrees in psychology and just 44 master’s degrees in psychology according to data from the North Dakota System for Higher Education.
-In total, the state university system, which is made up of two research universities, four regional universities and five community colleges, enrolled just over 10,000 students in the Spring of 2015 and they granted less than 350 psychology degrees in that period as well.
+In total, the state university system, which is made up of two research universities, four regional universities and five community colleges, enrolled just over 45,000 students in the Fall of 2018 and they granted more than 330 psychology degrees in that period as well.
 Number of degrees isn't necessarily indicative of quality psychology education in North Dakota, but it does narrow down the choices for students interested in studying psychology in the state.

 As should be expected for a state with limited options, North Dakota does happen to be one of the cheaper states in the country to attend college in.
 The average annual enrollment cost for a full-time student in North Dakota in 2013-14 was $13,714 for in-state students attending public schools and $18,123 for students attending one of the state’s seven private institutions.
 But even with just 21 options to choose from, picking a psychology school isn't easy and is a decision that should include a lot of research and thought on what type of degree a student wishes to pursue and what field of psychology they might want to study.
 If they are content assisting licensed psychologists to start, then a bachelor’s degree will suffice.
 But if they want to become a licensed psychologist, they will need a doctoral degree according to ND state law.
 Only the University of North Dakota and North Dakota State University actually offer doctoral degrees in psychology however.